-We are thrilled that our first 10+ days of summer 2020 at Glenwood have gone pretty smoothly and in compliance with State and County guidelines.
+The Glenwood Board of Directors continues to monitor updates from county, state and national public health officials and adapt accordingly.
 Please know that our first priority is the safety and health of our members and staff, and we ask that you read, understand, and comply with this summer’s rules and restrictions.
 With everyone’s help and awareness, we can all enjoy a safe summer at Glenwood.

 Watch this space and check back at least weekly!
 This page compiles information relating to how Glenwood navigates the summer of Covid.
 In addition to communicating regularly via email to subscribers, we’ll be revising this page periodically to capture any new developments.
 And ICYMI, you’ll find links to all related email correspondence at the bottom of this page.

 On June 21, all member households should have received notices to pay remaining 2020 dues.
-To complete your payment online, you should go to Glenwood’s MemberSplash page.
-Please log in to your account to make your payment using your household billing account email address (warning: you may need to speak with your spouse/partner).
+To complete your payment online, you should go to Glenwood’s MemberSplash page, and log in to your account to make your payment using your household billing account email address (warning: you may need to speak with your spouse/partner).

 Currently, we are suspending action on current waitlist applications for membership to Glenwood.
 We have not yet determined whether to extend August-only memberships for families currently on the waitlist this year; however, waitlist applications are still being accepted here.

 All future decisions regarding 2020 membership will be communicated via email as our financial situation becomes more clear.
 Please contact firstname.lastname@example.org with any questions.

 The Glenwood Board has worked hard to safely open our pool for the 2020 season during Covid-19.
 Unfortunately, it won’t be summer as usual at the Big G. To open safely, we will follow the federal, state, and county guidelines, in addition to our own regulations, to keep you and our staff as safe as possible.